Determine SSO Classification (Yes / No / Not Supported / Not Known)

 Replace:

-• SSO with the Response mapping token name you used in the AI action
+• SSO with your AI action response mapping token name

 Update app endpoint reference: